-- a) Distance from Residences
+a) Distance from Residences

-Livestock waste mustshallmust not be land applied within 1⁄4 mile of any residence not part of the CAFO, unless it is injected or incorporated on the day of application.
+Livestock waste shall not be land applied within 1⁄4 mile of any residence not part of the CAFO, unless it is injected or incorporated on the day of application.

-- b) Setbacks from Waters
+- b) Setbacks from Waters - 1) Livestock waste shall not be land applied within 200 feet of surface water, unless the water is upgrade or there is adequate diking, which includes, but is not limited to, diking that prevents runoff from the land application from entering surface waters that are within 200 feet of the land application area. - 2) Livestock waste shall not be land applied within 100 feet of down gradient open subsurface drainage intakes, agricultural drainage wells, sinkholes, grassed waterways or other conduits to surface waters, unless a 35 foot vegetative buffer exists between the land

-- 1) Livestock waste mustshallmust not be land applied within 200 feet of surface water, unless the water is upgrade or there is adequate diking, which includes, but is not limited to, diking that prevents runoff from the land application from entering surface waters that are within 200 feet of the land application area. - 2) Livestock waste mustshallmust not be land applied within 100 feet of down gradient open subsurface drainage intakes, agricultural drainage wells, sinkholes, grassed waterways or other conduits to surface waters, unless a 35 foot vegetative buffer exists between the land application area and the grassed waterways, open subsurface drainage intakes, agricultural drainage wells, sinkholes or other conduits to surface water. - The setback requirements in subsection (b)(2) do not apply if the CAFO demonstrates is able to demonstrate to the Agency that a setback or buffer is not necessary because implementingimplementation of implementing alternative conservation practices (including, but not limited to, injection and incorporation) or field-specific conditions will provide pollutant reductions equivalent to or better than the reductions that would be achieved by the a 100-foot setback would achieve. - c) Livestock waste mustshall must not be applied in a 10-year flood plain unless the injection or incorporation method of application is used. - d) Livestock waste mustshallmust not be land applied to waters of the United States, grassed waterways or other conduits to surface waters. - e) Livestock waste mustshall must not be land applied within 150 feet of potable water supply wells.
+- application area and the grassed waterways, open subsurface drainage intakes, agricultural drainage wells, sinkholes or other conduits to surface water. - The setback requirements in subsection (b)(2) do not apply if the CAFO is able to demonstrate to the Agency that a setback or buffer is not necessary because implementation of alternative conservation practices (including, but not limited to, injection and incorporation) or field-specific conditions will provide pollutant reductions equivalent to or better than the reductions that would be achieved by the 100-foot setback. - c) Livestock waste shall not be applied in a 10-year flood plain unless the injection or incorporation method of application is used. - d) Livestock waste shall not be land applied to waters of the United States, grassed waterways or other conduits to surface waters. - e) Livestock waste shall not be land applied within 150 feet of potable water supply wells.